willjhliang/public-garden/notes/Machine Learning/Unsupervised Learning/⏰ Bayesian (Belief) Network.md

 1. Randomly change the network by one link and re-estimate its parameters.
 2. If the loss is lower, accept this change.

-The network can also include hidden variables that can be optimized with [[🎉 Expectation Maximization]]: estimate model parameters given hidden variables, then find expected value of hidden variables given new parameters.
+The network can also include hidden variables that can be optimized with [🎉 Expectation Maximization](/public-garden/notes/Machine Learning/Optimization/🎉 Expectation Maximization.md): estimate model parameters given hidden variables, then find expected value of hidden variables given new parameters.

 ## Prediction
 The probability of a certain random variable can be predicted by going up the network and computing the product mathematically.